Aditi-Gajurel/Aditi-Gajurel.github.io/_posts/2022-01-03-linear-models-in-machine-learning.md

 	<figcaption></figcaption>
 </figure>

-__Error or residuals should have constant variance and no autocorrelation__
+3. Error or residuals should have constant variance and no autocorrelation.

 An essential assumption of the linear regression model is that the residuals or errors have the same variance for all data points.
 This is called the homoscedasticity.
 If this variance is not constant (i.e. dependent on input variables,  𝑥′ s), then the linear regression model has heteroscedastic errors and this condition of heteroscedasticity might result incorrect parameters.